Play the Game (film)

 Play the Game is a 2009 romantic comedy film starring Andy Griffith, Paul Campbell, Liz Sheridan, Doris Roberts, and Marla Sokoloff, written and directed by Marc Fienberg.
 This was Andy Griffith's last film credit; he died on July 3, 2012.
 The film received attention for containing a sex scene between Sheridan and Griffith.

-Synopsis
+Plot

 Play the Game tells the story of a young ladies' man, David, who teaches his lonely, widowed grandfather how to play the dating game, while playing his best games to win over Julie, the girl of his dreams.
 But as David's "foolproof" techniques prove to be anything but in his pursuit of Julie, the same techniques quickly transform Grandpa into the Don Juan of the retirement community.
 Slowly, the teacher becomes the student, and Grandpa must teach David how to win back the love of his life.